 But what exactly changed 75 years ago?
-It was the mass production of penicillin, and broad band antibiotics, that brought about the change.
-It immediately gave doctors the ability to cure, or at least alleviate, tens of thousands of diseases that until then they had been completely helpless to treat.
-Pathogenic bacteria did not react to bleeding, prayer, ritual sacrifice — people simply died, often of what we today consider innocuous diseases.
+It was the mass production of penicillin and broad band antibiotics that brought about the change.
+It immediately gave doctors the ability to cure, or at least alleviate, tens of thousands of diseases that, until then, they had been completely helpless to treat.
+Previously, pathogenic bacteria had not reacted to bleeding, prayer, ritual sacrifice — people simply died, often of what we today consider innocuous diseases.
 Or more serious ones.
 You may be interested to read my article “How I survived bubonic plague (sort of)”.
 I thought I may have caught a disease that had killed more than 50 million people in the 14th century.
 The doctor on the phone (in California, where the disease is still endemic) basically said “Take an Aspirin and come see me in the morning.”
-No big deal, plague — a shot of antibiotics would cure me.
+No big deal, plague — a shot of antibiotics would cure it.

 But let us return to the subject of this article.
 It was 75 years ago that everything changed — that was when antibiotics became available on an industrial scale.
-Actually it all began on the morning of Friday 28 September 1928, when Scottish microbiologist and pharmacologist Alexander Fleming, returning from a holiday, and cleaning up his laboratory, noticed that one of the petri dishes he used to grow staphylococcus bacteria had been contaminated by a spore, which had killed all the bacteria surrounding it.
+Actually the monumental breakthrough in clinical medicine began on the morning of Friday 28 September 1928, when Scottish microbiologist and pharmacologist Alexander Fleming, returning from a holiday, and cleaning up his laboratory, noticed that one of the petri dishes he used to grow staphylococcus bacteria had been contaminated by a spore, which had killed all the bacteria surrounding it.
 Clearly the spore was producing a substance that was toxic to them.
 Fleming discovered that the agent was penicillin, named after the mould that produced it, Penicillium notatum (the strain on his petri dish).
 He discovered that it could also kill other bacteria, crucially without harming human blood cells.
-It was a breakthrough for clinical medicine.

 On March 14, 1942, the first patient was successfully treated with the drug penicillin.
 Half of the total world supply of the antibiotic was used on her.
 In July 1943, with a devastating war raging in Europe, a move was made to produce the drug on a massive scale.
 The Northern Regional Research Laboratory at Peoria, Illinois, produced 2.3 million doses just before the invasion of Normandy in 1944.
 A better strain of mould for production of penicillin was found (in a mouldy cantaloupe in a Peoria market, as described on page 8 of this Commemorative Booklet) and, using deep-tank fermentation, a new method of production of large quantities of pharmaceutical-grade penicillin was started.
 By June 1945, over 646 billion units per year were being produced, in 1945 that number had grown to more than 6.8 trillion units.

 The world changed.
 Until this time, apart from the classical infectious diseases, any injuries, like the one my stone-cutter had suffered, were life threatening.
 This was especially true on the battlefields of WWII.
 There soldiers would be wounded and fall onto soil, where tetanus (and other) microbes would be waiting.
 Before penicillin the only hope was to wash the wounds with antiseptic fluids — usually some form of alcohol — or cut off the body parts that were infected.
-This had to be done before bacteria could enter the blood-stream and be transported to all parts of the body.
-That usually led to death.
-Administering penicillin stopped it, and patients were able to survive — in WWII in their tens of thousands, and perhaps millions.
+This had to be done before the bacteria could enter the blood-stream and be transported to all parts of the body — which usually led to death.
+Administering penicillin stopped the process, and patients were able to survive — in WWII in their tens of thousands, and perhaps millions.

 Now it is not my intention to besmirch the name of the man whose discovery, in 1928, has saved countless millions of lives.
 But it hurts to see that nobody knows about Flemming’s careless handling of his discovery, or the names of the other heroic figures that brought us this most important revolution in history of medicine.
 I want to rectify that here briefly.

-I take most of what I am about to say from two books: Gwyn Macfarlane’s Man and Myth, which called into question the public recognition and adulation given to Fleming for the single most important medical discovery ever made.
+I take most of what I am about to say from two books: Gwyn Macfarlane’s Man and Myth, which called into question the public recognition and adulation given to Fleming.
 The sensitive and well-written book reappraises the role Fleming played in the discovery of penicillin.

 Bad Medicine by David Wootton has played an important role in my thinking on the subject.
 It is a general history of medicine that asks: how much good has medicine done over the centuries, and how much damage has it done (and continues to do)?
 Wootton shows how, until the invention of antibiotics in the 1930s, doctors, in general, did their patients more harm than good.
 Do you recognise the quiz question presented in the first paragraph of this article?
 Now you know where I originally got it.